Inbound Webhooks

 Setup

-1. Configure your domain's MX records to point to Postscale.
+2. Configure that domain or subdomain's MX records to point to Postscale.

 For root-domain inbound processing, the domain must be configured as inbound, both, or alias, and its MX record must point to mx.postscale.io.
-If you only send outbound mail through Postscale, use an outbound domain instead and leave your mailbox provider's MX records unchanged.
+If Google Workspace, Microsoft 365, or another mailbox provider receives mail for your root domain, keep that domain outbound in Postscale and use an inbound subdomain for webhooks.

 You can also create the webhook via API: